polterguy/cronos/README.md

 * Intersection - Returns the intersection of the given instance combined with the specified parameter

 In addition DateRange overloads all relevant operators, such as ==, !=, >, <, >= and <=.
+DateRange also implements the & and | operators, which are the equivalent of AND/intersections, and OR/union.

+## DateRangeCollection methods and properties

+* Count - Returns the number of items
+* Size - Returns the size of all DateRange instances
+* Union - Returns the union result of the given instance with the specified parameter
+* Intersection - Returns the intersection result of the given instance with the specified parameter
+* Inverse - Inverses the current collection and returns the results to caller

+In addition, `DateRangeCollection` overloads the &, | and ! operators, being the equivalent of intersection, union and inverse.
+DateRangeCollection also implements IEnumerable, and overloads the index operator (get only operations), allowing you to easily combine it with LINQ.

 **Disclaimer** - Cronos is in alpha version at the moment, and not production ready.
 But if you'd like to play around with it, you can clone its repository.